swiftlang/swift-testing/Documentation/ABI/TestContent.md

 may, in the future, define record kinds that do not provide an accessor function (that is, they represent pure compile-time information only.)

-The third argument to this function, `type`, is a pointer to the type[^mightNotBeSwift] (not a bitcast Swift type) of the value expected to be written to `outValue`.
+The second argument to this function, `type`, is a pointer to the type[^mightNotBeSwift] (not a bitcast Swift type) of the value expected to be written to `outValue`.
 This argument helps to prevent memory corruption if two copies of Swift Testing or a third-party library are inadvertently loaded into the same process.
 If the